lc00/wiki-experiment/Authentic-Leadership.md

 A plan is just a tool, not a commitment.
 A change isn't complete until it becomes a part of your self-concept (for yourself and how others view you).

 Learning happens through failure- defensive reasoning blocks learning, and criticizing the outside protects your ego.
+You learn best when you're feeling positive emotions.

 Your ego's fear-based, defensive goals are: